iot-lab-kiit/SmartPot/README.md

 6. **Jumper Wires**
    *Product Link*: [Jumper Wires](https://www.amazon.in/Aptechdeals-Jumper-Wires-Female-Breadboard/dp/B074JB6SX8/ref=sr_1_3?sr=8-3)

 > **Note**: You can purchase these components from any retailer at a cheaper price.
-The links provided are for reference.Also i'm using pico w here but you can simply use pico if you don't intend to add any wifi capabilities from you side since this version dosen't use the wifi capabiities.
+The links provided are for reference.Also i'm using pico w here but you can simply use pico if you don't intend to add any wifi capabilities from your side since this version dosen't use the wifi capabiities.

 ---